The Business Case for Employee Volunteer & Skills Giving Programs

 (addressing #8 and 10 from list above)

 Based on results from the State of the American Workplace report, Gallup estimates that actively disengaged employees cost the U.S. between $483 billion to $605 billion each year in lost productivity.
 They are more likely to steal from their companies, negatively influence their coworkers, miss workdays, and drive customers away.

 Engaged employees are happier, healthier, and perform at a higher level.
-UnitedHealth Group’s 2013 Health and Volunteering Study indicates that “People who volunteer report that they feel better emotionally, mentally and physically,” and research from the University of Georgia Terry College of Business shows that employee volunteering is linked to greater workplace productivity and satisfaction.
+UnitedHealthcare and VolunteerMatch's study reaffirms that "volunteering has a proven positive effect on physical and mental health" and research from the University of Georgia Terry College of Business shows that employee volunteering is linked to greater workplace productivity and satisfaction.
 Jessica Rodell, author of the research, says, “Overwhelmingly employees who volunteered gave more time and effort to their jobs, were more willing to help out their colleagues, talked more positively about their companies and were less likely to do detrimental things like cyberloaf or waste time on the job.”

 When employees perform well and contribute to business goals, this gives management more reason to recognize those employees’ efforts.
 In the Millennial Impact Report, “More than half (53%) of respondents said having their passions and talents recognized and addressed is their top reason for remaining at their current company.”
 When companies recognize employees for good work, it reinforces that behavior and sets the foundation for a pattern of positive performance in the future.
 A case study of an employee recognition program established by The Walt Disney World Resort showed “a 15% increase in staff satisfaction with their day-to-day recognition by their immediate supervisors.
 These results correlated highly with high guest-satisfaction scores, which showed a strong intent to return, and therefore directly flowed to increased profitability.”